yanchenm/volunteer-portal/README.md

 # Autism Ontario Volunteer Portal

 This project was created Nov.
 15 - 17, 2019 for Autism Ontario at the [\#digitalforgood](https://www.digitalforgood.com/) 2019 Tech Jam  with work completed afterwards to integrate with their existing systems.
-This portal will be a centralized hub for volunteers and staff to track, manage, and review applications, documents, and volunteer history.
+The portal will be a centralized hub for volunteers and staff to track, manage, and review applications, documents, and volunteer history.

 ## The Team 👨🏻‍💻